fun4seb/GitNotes/2019 ~ Fall/SOCI212/SOCI212 - Final Notes.md

 - Part 2: Short question (likely on scattergrams)
 - Part 3: 2-4 calculation problems with interpretation (bring scientific calculator)

+# Elaboration: Multivariate

+- **RARELY** bivariate, almost always multivariate
+  - In the real world things are determined by many factors, income for example is determined by many facotrs outside of hours worked, it could be determined by socio-economic background, level of education, gender, tax rates, etc.

 # Measures of Association

 ## Association

 - 2 variables are associated when they vary together, when one changes so does the other
+  - This could mean either a **positive relationship** or **negative relationship**
+- Positive relationship:
+  - As one score rises so does another score
+    - Ex: As length of residence within a country lengthens, so does ones level of fluency with the national language
+- Negative relationship:
+  - As one score rises or falls, another score does the opposite
+    - Ex: As income rises for an individual, number of days spent hungry lowers

 - Association can be important evidence for causal relationships, particularly if the association is strong
 - **Correlation and Causality doesnt/shouldnt imply proof**
   - While there may be evidence (strong) that a phenomena causes an effect, it is only evidence of causation and not proof

+### Direct Relationship

+- In a **direct** relationship, the control variable (Z) has little to know effect on the relationship between X & Y
+- The column %'s and gammas in the partial tables are about the same as the bivariate table
+  - This outcome supports the argument that **X causes Y**

+### Other Possible Relationships Between X, Y, and Z

+- **Spurious** relationship (also called explanation):
+  - X and Y are not related, both are **caused** by Z (X <- Z -> Y)
+- **Intervening** relationship (also called interpretation):
+  - X and Y are not directly related but are **linked** by Z (X -> Z -> Y)
+- **Interaction** (also called specification):
+  - The relationship between X and Y changed for each value of Z (Y <- Z1 <- X -> Z2 -> 0)

+- The partial tables look the **same** for spurious and interveneing relationships but for very different causal reasons

 ## Prediction